-When amendments to the Clean Water Act (CWA) were passed in the 1970s, legislators included provisions in section 208 that required states to identify areas with water quality problems and develop and implement regional wastewater management plans.
+When amendments to the Clean Water Act (CWA) were passed in the 1970s, legislators included provisions in section 208 that required states to develop and implement regional wastewater management plans.

 In South Carolina, DHEC carries out these requirements by: